Layr-Labs/eigenlayer-contracts/MAINTENANCE.md

 - Example: `release-dev/feature -> [merge commit] -> main`

+#### 3. Merge multiple release-dev branches

+A release may contain multiple features that each is developed on its own `release-dev/*` branch.

+When merging to `main`, atomic commits on each `release-dev/*` branch should be preserved, in order to track commit history of each individual feature scope in the release.

+This can be achieved by either merge commit each `release-dev/*` branch into `main` respectively, or merge commit into a single `release-dev/*` branch (consolidation) then commit merge the single one into `main`.

 ### Best Practices

 - **Branch Hygiene**: Delete branches after merging to avoid clutter